 The shrieks from kids racing down the slide, the laughter of grandparents playing with their grandchildren, the crack of a bat connecting with a fastball as the crowd cheers.

 At PPL, we believe that education is vital for vibrant communities.
 Our company and employees are proud to support a number of initiatives by donating time and funds.
 Our employee volunteers devote countless hours to tutoring, mentoring and coaching the future leaders in our communities.

 In 2016, PPL launched a new initiative aimed at erasing the summer learning gap, which is one key factor in improving education for all students.
 The company partnered with the United Way and other community organizations to develop Cover to Cover, a summer reading program.

-The PPL Foundation and PPL employees have donated more than 50,000 new and gently used books to more than 10,000 students in 21 schools throughout its Pennsylvania service area.
+The PPL Foundation and PPL employees have donated about 120,000 new and gently used books to nearly 26,000 students in schools throughout its Pennsylvania service area.
 The program also provides funding for libraries and other summer reading programs in central and eastern Pennsylvania.
 Cover to Cover is one of many examples of how PPL partners with community organizations to help improve education.

 In Pennsylvania, PPL participates in the Educational Improvement Tax Credit program, which allows companies to invest in projects that improve education and enhance access to high-quality Pre-K programs.
 Organizations must be pre-qualified by the state to participate.
 Applications will be accepted June through July.

 Education is one of the main priorities for the PPL Foundation, which provides grants to nonprofit organizations focused on early childhood education and STEM programs to enable as many children as possible to have access to high-quality education.